Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 Keep in mind that paying off a debt will not remove it from the credit report.
 An account that was delinquent prior to being paid in full will remain on the credit report for seven years from the original delinquency date.

-Positive accounts remain on the credit report for ten years from the date they are closed.
+Accounts closed in good standing remain on the credit report for 10 years from the date they are closed.